BRUCE-MONROE AT PARK VIEW

 BMPV is a place where teachers and staff know our children’s names, and we look out for each other‘s children on the playground.
 You will hear Spanish, English and maybe Amharic or Hindi spoken in the halls and Spanish translated into English at Parents and Teachers United (PTU) meetings.
 Our PTU strives to help all students participate in school activities and field trips and also to make sure students and families are supported outside of school.
 We value family input and participation.

 The mission of the PTU is to strengthen the BMPV community through fellowship, advocacy, funding, and special projects.

-The PTU hosts regular general meetings - typically the first Friday of each month at 8:30 am in the Parent Center.
+The PTU hosts meetings once a month.
 We meet to stay connected as a community, to share progress of PTU projects, to hear from families, and to find ways to collaborate.

 Our Bylaws are our guiding principles for our work.
 We consider our bylaws to be a living document as we revisit them regularly and make amendments as necessary to add clarity and structure to our evolving work.